Nikaoto/graphlove.lua/readme.md

 # graphlove.lua
-A small and simple graphing library for Love2D.
+Small and simple graphing library for Love2D in a single lua file.

 ![graphlove screenshot](./graphlove-screenshot.png)